Dead-fisher/ridkit-master/README.md

 python test.py
 ```

-To begin with, you should offer a rid configeration file(rid.json), a CV file(phipsi_selected.json) and a dictory(mol/) containing initial conformation files in detail, and the number of conformation files should be equal to the number of walkers for parallel.
+To begin with, you should offer a rid configeration file(rid.json), a CV file(phipsi_selected.json) and a folder(`mol/`) containing initial conformation files in detail, and the number of conformation files should be equal to the number of walkers for parallel.

-All these files are presented in `examples` dictory where the users can adjust the parameter as their will.
+All these files are presented in `examples` folder where the users can adjust the parameters (which is described in detail in RiD settings Section.) as their will.

 ## Main procedure of RiD